mjftw/pluma-automation/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Logs**
+Any logs or pasted terminal output that shows the problem.

 **To Reproduce**
 Steps to reproduce the behaviour:
 1. Go to '...'